-Your 90 cm dual fuel cooker (Fig. 2.1) has the following features:
+Your 110 cm dual fuel cooker (Fig. 2.1) has the following features:

-- A. 5 hotplate burners including a wok burner
+- A. 5 hotplate burners

-- B. A control panel
+- B. Control panel

 - C. Main multi-function oven

+- D. Main fan oven

-- D. Storage drawer
+- E. Storage drawer

-Cooktop Burners
+Cooktop burners

 Before using the cooktop make sure all burners are in place and all the pan supports on the cooker are properly placed.